DukeRobotics/documentation/ros-tutorials/lesson-3-write-a-node.md

 - **Package**: A folder of nodes, messages, and other files all related to some common goal

 ## Goals
 1. Program a node inside that package by editing the premade Python file.
+When run, the node should make the turtle move in a square.
     - Hint: You will need to publish something somewhere.
-2. Run this node to make the turtle move in a square.

 ## Resources
 - [turtlesim](http://wiki.ros.org/turtlesim)